keptn-contrib/job-executor-service/README.md

 ### Specifying the working directory

 Since all files are hosted by default under `/keptn` and some tools only operate on the current working directory, it is also possible to switch the working directory of the container.
-This can be achieved by setting the `workingDirectory` property in a task object.
+This can be achieved by setting the `workingDir` property in a task object.

 Here an example: